dasanchez/hellocpp/Web Servers and APIs using C++/Chapter_5/5-RESTful APIs.md

 - Rebuild and re-launch the server.
 - Go to `http://localhost:8081/contacts` in a browser.
 - Copy the first and last name for one of the entries, and enter it in the URL: `http://localhost:8081/contact/[firstname]/[lastname]`.
 The contact info should appear.
+- Go to `http://localhost:8081/add/[param-1]/[param-2]` and use integers, doubles, and strings to see the add operation on these different data types.
+- The order of the route handlers in the program is important: the server will use the first route handler that matches the data types in the path.